 Bankruptcy Deals with all Debts

 While bankruptcy deals with a fair amount of the debts you owe, truth is that it doesn’t take into account all of your debts.
-When you go into bankruptcy, you will still have to look after some of your mortgages and the auto loans you have.
+When you go into bankruptcy, you will still have to look after some of your mortgages and the auto funding you have.
 Bankruptcy will not act as a clean slate for all of the debt options you have, as they are some that will remain as they are, regardless of the process.

 These common myths have made quite some rounds in the business circuit, but there is not much truth to them.